-The statistic shows GDP per capita in the United Kingdom from 2004 to 2014.
-In 2011, GDP per capita in the United Kingdom was estimated at around 38,945 US dollars.
+The statistic shows GDP per capita in the United Kingdom from 2010 to 2014, with projections up until 2020.
+In 2011, GDP per capita in the United Kingdom was estimated at around 40,990 US dollars.

 Falling unemployment in a time of recession